npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 Today, this means adding direct vendor support for commercial CI/CD vendors.
 We realize that this isn't ideal as it centralizes support to a handful of vendors.
 We believe this compromise is the best option we have given our goals around building and publishing in the open, respecting maintainer pseudonymity and avoiding maintainer-managed keys or secrets.

-### Authorizing a release
+### Authorizing a package publish
 A provenance attestation captures information about the source code repo, revision and build information.
-This information on its own does not capture if the release was accepted by the registry as coming from an authorized user.
+This information on its own does not capture if the published package was accepted by the registry as coming from an authorized user.

 While inclusion in the registry is proof that the package was published by an authorized actor, no verifiable attestation exists that captures the details of the decision taken by the registry to allow the publish step.

-As part of authorizing publishing of the package, the registry should sign a statement (release attestation) about accepting the package release and publish it to Rekor (public ledger).
+As part of authorizing publishing of the package, the registry should sign a statement (publish attestation) about accepting the package and upload it to Rekor (public ledger).

 Web Public Key Infrastructure ([Web PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure)) Certificate Authorities (CA) currently use a similar approach when they publish all issued certificates to a [transparency log](https://certificate.transparency.dev/).